What Is a Pour-Over Will & How Does It Work?(Examples & Advantages)

 Advantages

-Choosing a pour-over will have several advantages.
+Choosing a pour-over will has several advantages.
 First and foremost, it ensures that all assets are correctly accounted for.
-The asset will then automatically transfer to its intended beneficiaries according to your wishes.
+The asset will then be automatically transferred to its intended beneficiaries according to your wishes.

 Disadvantages